 To support and educate families and communities in caring for displaced children.

-The company’s purpose is to support vulnerable children in need, particularly those in government care, foster care, orphans or children without families, and their carers, families and guardians, by without limitation:
+The company’s purpose is to support children in need, particularly those in government care, foster care, orphans or children without families, and their carers, families and guardians, by without limitation:

 - providing support and resources to carers, families and guardians of these children with particular emphasis on understanding trauma and informed practices and parenting for these children;